Aaron Gunn: Political beginnings

+Member of Parliament

 Gunn received the federal Conservative Party nomination in December 2023 for the riding of North Island—Powell River.
-His candidacy came under scrutiny during the 2025 federal election for his previous social media posts about Canada's residential school system, including controversial remarks where he claimed Indigenous groups in Ontario had “asked for” residential schools and that the word "genocide" did not reflect the reality of the residential school system.
-In 2020, Gunn tweeted: “There was no genocide.
-Stop lying to people and read a book”.
-He continued to make statements of this nature in 2021 when he described residential schools as “much-maligned”.
+His candidacy came under scrutiny during the 2025 federal election for his previous social media posts about Canada's residential school system, including controversial remarks where he claimed Indigenous groups in Ontario had "asked for" residential schools and that the word "genocide" did not reflect the reality of the residential school system.
+In 2020, Gunn tweeted: "There was no genocide.
+Stop lying to people and read a book".
+He continued to make statements of this nature in 2021 when he described residential schools as "much-maligned".
 These comments were condemned by the British Columbia's First Nations Leadership Council and the Union of British Columbia Indian Chiefs.
 Indigenous groups protested at Gunn's campaign office.
 An online petition calling for his removal as a candidate because of those comments received over 15,000 signatures.

 Conservative Party leader Pierre Poilievre stood by Gunn, despite calls to have him removed.
 Poilievre called the claims that Gunn had denied the impact of residential schools "false" and "misinformation".
 Gunn did not speak for himself on the issue, but Poilievre asserted that "[Gunn] has said that he wants to continue to condemn the residential schools and build stronger partnerships with First Nations people to unlock our resources so that we can produce incredible paycheques and opportunities for First Nations communities".

+In September 2025, Gunn was interviewed by Aaron Pete, a First Nations chief in Chilliwack.
+When asked about his prior comments on residential schools, Gunn emphasized the importance of using precise language.
+He stated that while residential schools were "horrible, regrettable", and caused generational trauma, this did not automatically meet the definition of genocide.
+Instead, Gunn argued that the term "cultural genocide" was more accurate, aligning with terminology used in the Truth and Reconciliation Commission's reports.